“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 It allows you to live a life with integrity.

 Those who know their purpose in life understand who they are and what they are here for.
-They are more satisfied in general because they’re living true to their core values.
+They are generally more satisfied because they’re living true to their core values.

-When this is the case, a person doesn't have to put on a façade or act like they are passionate about a job that they truly dislike.
+When this is the case, a person doesn't have to put on a façade or act like they are passionate about a job they genuinely dislike.
 Instead, their passion is genuine for everything they do, and they always show up as their true selves.

 In the video below, Oprah Winfrey and Eckhart Tolle discuss a section of the latter’s book, New Earth: Awakening to Your Life’s Purpose.